veragrosskop/pipeline/README.md

 - Extensible modular design
 - Planned USD workflow support

+The framework is built around modular and extensible architecture principles, separating configuration management, validation, schemas, project orchestration, and software compatibility into independent systems.
+This structure allows new DCC applications, renderers, validation rules, and workflow tools to be integrated without major changes to the core pipeline.

-**Currently in development for the following DCCs:** Houdini, Maya, Blender
+**Currently supports the following DCCs:** Houdini, Maya, Blender

 ---